Prep Work and How To Paint Stucco

 The most lasting and cost effective way to change the color of stucco is with paint.
 With your full attention on the details, from surface preparation to applying a high quality finish paint, the new look and color of your exterior stucco can be virtually maintenance free for many years.
 Keep reading for the step by step instructions for how to paint stucco.

-This starts with proper surface preparation and any needed repairs.
+How to paint stucco is not just one step of picking up paint brush and the bucket full of paint.
+It starts with proper surface preparation and any needed repairs.
 Then continues with choosing and applying the best primer and paint.

 Before any preparation can begin take a good look at the entire surface.
 Pay attention to peeling paint, rust stains, efflorescence deposits and any areas needing repair.
 Peeling paint along with stains and efflorescence deposits can indicate water damage.
 These areas will require closer inspection after pressure washing.

 The preparation begins with a thorough washing to remove all dirt and dust.can be a delicate operation.
 Stucco is a relatively soft masonry coating and can be easily damaged by high-pressure water.

 Masonry cleaners and soaps can be used for heavily soiled areas, efflorescence deposits or rust stains.
 Usually the use of cleaners is not necessary.

 Begin washing at the top of the wall and work your way down.
 Keep the spray tip 12-inches or more away from the surface.
 Pay special attention to windows and doors.
 Angle the pressurized water away from these areas to prevent leaks or water intrusion behind the stucco.

 The pressure washer can remove loose paint, but it can also remove some of the stucco if the pressure is too high or the tip is to close.
 Use the washer to provide a clean surface.
 Don’t rely on it to remove all the loose paint.